-There will be four debates, following a structured format.
-The topics: Alternative energies, causes of climate change, the Raker Debate and the Tragedy of the Commons.
+There will be six debates, following a structured format.
+The topics: Alternative energies, causes of climate change, the Raker Debate, Quandary in Ponder, Environmental Law and the Tragedy of the Commons.

 Guest Speakers

 There may be guest speakers over the course of the year.
 These guest speakers may require students to be present after the school day is over.
 Attendance will be mandatory.